WWE News: Former Superstar Accuses Company’s ‘Corrupt’ Doctors Of Improper Coronavirus Test Procedures

-In the days leading up to last week’s advance taping for WrestleMania 36, several WWE superstars were pulled out from the event at the last minute as they quarantined themselves — a necessary step in avoiding the risks posed by the coronavirus pandemic.
+In the days leading up to last week’s advance taping for WrestleMania 36, several WWE superstars were pulled from the event at the last minute as they quarantined themselves — a necessary step in avoiding the risks posed by the coronavirus pandemic.
 While the company has maintained that it is properly testing its performers and employees for everyone’s health and safety, former WWE Intercontinental Champion Ryback believes that is not the case, as suggested in a recent episode of his podcast.

-As quoted by WrestlingNews.co, Ryback commented on the latest episode of his Conversation with the Big Guy podcast that WWE’s doctors are as “corrupt as corrupt can be,” which makes it unlikely, in his view, that these medical officials are not taking the necessary precautions against the coronavirus.
+As quoted by WrestlingNews.co, Ryback commented on the latest episode of his Conversation with the Big Guy podcast that WWE’s doctors are as “corrupt as corrupt can be,” which makes it unlikely, in his view, that these medical officials are taking the necessary precautions against the coronavirus.
 He suggested that their job is simply to ensure that wrestlers are able to continuously perform regardless of the circumstances.
-In that light, he alleged, WWE’s medical team was merely “screening the talent” but not necessarily testing them for COVID-19 in recent weeks.
+In that light, he alleged that WWE’s medical team was merely “screening the talent” but not necessarily testing them for COVID-19 in recent weeks.

 Elaborating further on his point, Ryback remarked that it’s now a well-known fact that people with COVID-19 could be asymptomatic but still be able to spread the disease to other individuals.
 As he believes WWE might have ignored this fact, the former superstar warned that it’s possible there are some wrestlers within the company who may have been unknowingly infected by the coronavirus.